 Remember how we mentioned the OODA loop in Number 8?
 Well if you can see an opportunity to de-escalate an issue then take it.
 Peace is a much better approach for all parties than exchanging fast and hot bullets.

 If there is a peaceful option to take, then take it.
 But if there isn’t then god speed.

-In writing this article, I also encourage anyone who is interested in weapons, in general, to promote gun safety to anyone you know who is about to touch a weapon.
+In writing this article, I also encourage anyone who is interested in weapons, in general, to promote gun safety to anyone you know who is about to touch a weapon otherwise you might end up being injured by one of these unsafe people.
 While this post might sound light, guns are no joke and are meant to be taken very serious when working with and around them.

 I hope you enjoyed this post.
 Give it a share with the buddies you would expect to back you up in a fight!